dan-kiss-dev-this/aiMusicPlayer/README.md

 # AI Music Player

 A local development environment for prototyping an AI Music Player web application.
+See below. here

 ## Tech Stack